Get access to all the tools and information necessary for the customer's life cycle at Odigo by heading to our client portal

 A CCaaS solution provider needs to enable its users to reconcile different interactions within a larger conversation.
 The goal?
 Give brands the ability to converse as naturally as possible with their customers to establish, and then continue to create, a common story.

-In order to achieve this, conversations must be modeled on real exchanges between individuals, i.e. appear as natural as possible.
+In order to achieve this, these conversations must be modeled on real exchanges between individuals, i.e. appear as natural as possible.
 This must remain true, whether these conversations are:

 A powerful CCaaS solution is conversational, but also collaborative and integrated with a company’s knowledge bases which are enriched by its stakeholders.
 Indeed, nowadays, whether they are in direct contact with customers on a daily basis or not, a company’s employees are its best ambassadors.